389ds/389ds.github.io/docs/389ds/howto/howto-fix-and-reset-time-skew.md

 -------------------------

 -   Select a directory server to be authoritative and write the contents of its database to an ldif file
-    -   On the master supplier:
+    -   On the supplier:

-            # /usr/bin/db2ldif.pl -Z EXAMPLE-COM -D 'cn=Directory Manager' -w - -n userRoot -a /tmp/master-389.ldif
+            # /usr/bin/db2ldif.pl -Z EXAMPLE-COM -D 'cn=Directory Manager' -w - -n userRoot -a /tmp/supplier-389.ldif

 Note that without the -r option it is deliberately omitting the tainted replication data which contains the bad CSNs

 If you have more than one suffix/db, you will have to do this for each one that the readNsState.py script reports.

--   On the master supplier, shutdown dirsrv so that you can reset the attribute responsible for the serial generation, and so that you can re-initialize its db from the known good ldif
+-   On the supplier, shutdown dirsrv so that you can reset the attribute responsible for the serial generation, and so that you can re-initialize its db from the known good ldif
     -   depends on the platform

             # service dirsrv stop